AngelinNjakasoa/Chip8-Emulator/tools/README.md

 # Tool: Disassembler

-c8_disassembler is a tiny chip8 disassembler
+c8_disassembler is a tiny chip8 disassembler.
+It implements a linear sweap approach, I choose this approach because it is fast to implement and straightforward to understand.

-...Work in progress...
+### Todo list

+ - Test extensively the c8_disassembler
+ - Support Super Chip-48 Instructions

 ## Requirements